roytang/blog/content/posts/2007/11/lorwyn-inaugurals.md

 **

 Sorry to my opponent but this matchup was really easy.
-Manny&'s removal and card advantage is more than enough to keep the Goblins in check,
+Manny's removal and card advantage is more than enough to keep the Goblins in check,